Massipssa/Docs/docs/cloud/aws/03-Network/00-VPC.md

 ## Internet Gateway

-- A virtual router to connect VPC to internet
+- Allows resources (e.g: EC2 instances) inside VPC to connect to internet
+- High available and scale horizontally
-- VPC can only have one Internet Gateway
+- VPC can be only attatch to one Internet Gateway and vice-versa
+- IGT in their owen they do not allow access to internet they need to to associated to the [Route Table](#route-table)
 - It's responsible for a **_Static Network Address Translation_** (translate private ip to public ip)

 ## Route Table

-- Used to determine where network traffic is **directed**
+- Determines where network traffic is directed in a VPC
-- One route table per VPC
+- A VPC can have multiple route tables
+- Each subnet must be associated with exactly one route table.
+If no association is made, the subnet uses the main route table
-- Controls what's VPC router does with traffic leaving subnet
+- Controls how the VPC Router forwards traffic leaving a subnet

 ## Security group